yigitaktan/XeQueryReplayer/README.md

 * **[Microsoft.Data.SqlClient.dll](https://Microsoft.Data.SqlClient.dll):** `Microsoft.Data.SqlClient` is a data provider for Microsoft SQL Server and Azure SQL Database.
 This namespace has a dependency on the XELite DLL, and XELite cannot be used unless this DLL is in the same directory.

 ## Prerequisites
-For the optimal functioning of the script, the machine on which it's being executed must have the **.NET Framework 4.6.2** or a more recent version installed.
-As highlighted in the "Script components" section, both the `Microsoft.SqlServer.XEvent.XELite.dll` and `Microsoft.Data.SqlClient.dll` files are compatible with this framework version or newer.
+This script requires that **.NET Framework 4.6.2** or a later version be installed on the machine where it's deployed.
+As highlighted in the [Script components](#script-components) section, both the `Microsoft.SqlServer.XEvent.XELite.dll` and `Microsoft.Data.SqlClient.dll` files are compatible with this framework version or newer.
 If you do not have **.NET Framework 4.6.2** or a higher version installed, you can download and install it from this URL: http://go.microsoft.com/fwlink/?linkid=780600

 ## Preparing the config.txt file
 The **config.txt** file consists of 9 parameters: `AuthenticationType`, `ServerName`, `DatabaseName`, `UserName`, `Password`, `XelPath`, `ReplayType`, `LogType`, and `AutoStart`.